hoshinodis/lita-tanzaku/README.md

 # lita-tanzaku

-TODO: Add a description of the plugin.
+Create tanzaku.
+Tanzaku is strip of paper.
+It is used in the Tanabata.

 ## Installation